 Relationship of OFLA to FMLA

 Any time off taken with a FMLA leave also falls under OFLA if an employee qualifies for an OFLA leave.
 Provisions of a worker's OFLA leave must be consistent with those of a FMLA leave.
-Employers should apply either leave based what benefits workers more.
+Employers should apply either leave, based what benefits the employee more.

 Purposes of an OFLA Leave